PlayVoice/lora-svc/README.md

-# Rewrite this project for UNI-SVC
+# Rewrite this project for UNI-SVC 【代码之美】

 VI-SVC was dropped to https://github.com/PlayVoice/VI-SVC/tree/vi_svc